“The West Side” of Los Angeles has some great restaurants and date spots. Here are some of my favorites!

 Speaking of Italian, reviewers on Yelp love Palmeri, right across from A.O.C.
 It’s always crowded and has a nice atmosphere.
 Slightly more expensive than Toscana.

-For Japanese, check out Sugarfish for authentic sushi at reasonable prices (get the “Trust Me”), Taiko for an informal dinner, or Katsuya Brentwood for a more upscale atmosphere.
-For a casual coffee or lunch meet-up, I like Coral Tree Cafe.
+For Sushi, we love Sugarfish for authentic sushi at reasonable prices (get the “Trust Me”).
+They don’t take reservations, so be prepared to wait.
+Check out Taiko for an informal Japanese dinner, or Katsuya Brentwood for a more upscale atmosphere.

 As you can see, there are tons of great restaurant choices in Brentwood, all within walking distance of each other!

-On Sundays, check out the Brentwood Farmers Market between 9AM and 2PM.
+On Sundays, check out the Brentwood Farmers Market between 9 AM and 2 PM.
 There will be a line to get in, but it goes fast.

 The hottest new restaurant in Brentwood deserves its own entry.
-Telferic features authentic Spanish cuisine.
+Teleferic features authentic Spanish cuisine.
 The original U.S. location is in the Bay Area and this is its first L.A. location.
 It’s so authentic that they brought in chefs and servers from Spain on work visas to staff these restaurants!

 Of course, you’ll have to try a Sangria.
 Or even better, have the flight!
 We loved their empanadas and crab croquetas.
 The paella was a tad salty for us, but was still great – all of the seafood was cooked perfectly with good flavors.
 All dishes are for sharing.